imrehorvath/ArduinoYun/README.md

 # About

-This is a playground for the [Arduino Yun][1], the AVR Microcontroller and [Embedded Linux][2] combo.
+This is a playground for the [Arduino Yun][1], the AVR Microcontroller (MCU) and [Embedded Linux][2] (Linux chip) combo.

 I'm doing some experiments with the concept: Moving the Microcontroller programming as is, from the AVR/C++ world, to the OpenWrt/JavaScript world.

-That is possible on the [Yun][1], because the two are wired together with a serial line and there is a protocol/software-library called [Firmata][3] for both sides, to connect them.
+That is possible on the [Yun][1], because the MCU and the Linux chip are connected with a serial line on-board and there is a protocol/software-library called [Firmata][3] which makes it possible for the two parts to talk to each other.

 My connecting post: [Programming an AVR MCU in JavaScript](http://imrehorvath.wordpress.com/2015/01/02/programming-an-avr-mcu-in-javascript/)